6 Things Not to Do If You Want to Have Anal Sex Successfully

 I think I’ve said before that I have a complicated relationship with anal sex.
 I was pressured to engage in it at a young age, long before I was ready.
 As a result, I pretty much shut it down and made it a hard limit in subsequent relationships.
 I did eventually explore it again, and even discovered that I quite liked it!

-Nowadays, anal is only an occasional part of my sex life.
+Nowadays, anal sex is only an occasional part of my sex life.
 I have to be really in the mood, and my body and brain have to be cooperating at the same time.
 But when the stars align enough for me to want to do it, I typically really enjoy it.
 Apart from the obvious and huge factor of being with safe and respectful partners, there are a few things I’ve learned along the way that have improved my relationship with anal sex enormously.

 I recently learned that “Anal August” is apparently a thing.
 So in recognition of that, here are six things to be aware of – and six mistakes not to make – if you want to have anal sex of any kind successfully.
 (Note: my definition of “successful” anal sex is anything that is consensual, pleasurable, and safe for all parties involved.
 Beyond that, you do you.
 We don’t do prescriptive around here.)